ably-labs/cursors-everywhere/README.md

 I hope that sharing this experience might help others when it comes to creating their own interactive elements on their own sites.
 Although this can be a massive challenge to implement generically across all websites, that's different when it's your own website.
 When you're in control of how you lay out your website, you have the power to enforce proper identification of elements, and choose where on the site to say make use of a canvas technique that large players in the field such as Miro employ.

 I'm expecting to see more and more sites implementing shared interactive elements to their sites as the technologies required for it become cheaper and easier to use.
 With this change, I anticipate a shift in website design to better accommodate these functionalities.
 Maybe one day it'll be more viable to make general-purpose tools such as this Cursors Everywhere project.
 For now, I'll just have to make sure I'm sharing my screen when trying to point at things.

-If you're interested in the code for the project as it stands, you can find it on [GitHub](https://github.com/ably-labs/cursors-everywhere).